CarlosNZ/json-edit-react/README.md

 - It's the opposite when editing a full object/array node (which you do by clicking "edit" on an object or array value) — `Enter` for new line, and `Cmd/Ctrl/Shift-Enter` for submit
 - `Escape` to cancel editing
 - When clicking the "clipboard" icon, holding down `Cmd/Ctrl` will copy the *path* to the selected node rather than its value
+- When opening/closing a node, hold down "Alt/Option" to open/close *all* child nodes at once

 ## Props overview